Skip to content

 Henry Alward III – Woodbridge, NJ (First Generation American)

-Henry Alward III was born on March 29, 1697 in Woodbridge, New Jersey.
+Henry Alward III was born in Woodbridge, New Jersey on March 29, 1697.
 His father Henry was from Scotland and settled in Woodbridge.
-Henry III settled between Liberty Corner and Basking Ridge, near saw and grist mill once owned by Matthias Woodward (not Woodard as others quote).
-While historic documents mention Bullion’s Tavern (William Annin Hotel, Liberty Corner Hotel, Post Office, and currently a Exxon) we’ve narrowed it down that Woodward’s Mill was actually near Grist Mill Park and Road in Basking Ridge along Harrison’s Brook.
-So the plot thickens as to where Henry 3rd actually resided.
+Henry III settled between Liberty Corner and Basking Ridge, near a saw and grist mill once owned by Matthias Woodward (not Woodard as others quote).
+While historical documents mention Bullion’s Tavern (William Annin Hotel, Liberty Corner Hotel, Post Office, and currently an Exxon) we’ve narrowed it down that Woodward’s Mill was near Grist Mill Park and Road in Basking Ridge along Harrison’s Brook.
+So, the plot thickens up as to where Henry 3rd actually resides.

 He was first married to Sara (Compton) Alward in 1715.
 After her death, he later married Anne Ford in 1721.
 We’re still looking for his original homestead area.